 Pattu silk is famed across India for creating luxurious, eye-catching saris.
 It’s woven in Kumbakonam, a historic city that’s also home to the luxurious Mantra Koodam.
 This stately hotel is fashioned on an ancient Chola village, its neat boulevards lined with trees and jewelled with hibiscus, the occasional temple shrine adding an air of the sacred, and tea kadais serving masala chai on request.

-As summer’s temperatures simmer on Tamil Nadu’s coast, join those in the know and retreat to Rajakkad Estate in the foothills of the Western Ghats.
+As summer’s temperatures simmer on Tamil Nadu’s coast, join those in the know and retreat to Rajakkad Estate in the foothills of the Western Ghats, one of the best hotels in Tamil Nadu.
 Surrounded by soothing green coffee plantations, this 18th-century mansion is very tastefully presented.
 Understandably, the filter coffee is sublime, and served to you in the gardens alongside homemade bakes.

 Feature images © Taj Hotels, Resorts & Palaces; La Villa; CGH Earth; Svatma; Rajakkad Estate